openvinotoolkit/open_model_zoo/models/public/mobilenet-yolo-syg/mobilenet-yolo-syg.md

 ## Use Case and High-Level Description

-  This is a Keras\* version of `mobilenet-yolov4` model designed to perform real-time vehicle detection on FFmpeg-OpenVINO.
-It can realize illegal lane change detection and speed detection by developing FFmpeg.
+  This is a Keras\* version of `mobilenet-yolov4` model designed to perform real-time vehicle detection.
   The weights are pretrained by BDD100k and retrained by our own dataset.
-  For details see repository <https://github.com/ermubuzhiming/OMZ-files-download/>, paper of MobileNetV2<https://arxiv.org/abs/1801.04381> and YOLOv4<https://arxiv.org/abs/2004.10934>
+  For details see repository <https://github.com/ermubuzhiming/OMZ-model-download/>, paper of MobileNetV2<https://arxiv.org/abs/1801.04381> and YOLOv4<https://arxiv.org/abs/2004.10934>

 ## Specification